 Drop sizes can vary based on the device used to dispense the drop, oil viscosity, and other factors.
 These two calculators are based on the common thought that 20 drops are in 1 ml.

-While drops may not be an exact measurement, they are a good guidelines for safely making essential oil blends.
-Use drops when making homemade recipes and blends for personal use or even gift giving.
+While drops may not be an exact measurement, they are good guidelines for safely making essential oil blends.
+Use drops when making homemade recipes and blends for personal use or even gift-giving.

 What Dilution Percentage Should I Use?

 Here is a general guideline to go by for diluting essential oils.
 Keep in mind that some essential oils have maximum dermal levels for safe use so that would need to be considered.